 Most dog breeders start with very few likes on their Facebook fan page.
 If yours looks like a ghost town too, you’re not alone.
 Sysomos did release a superb study where they looked at over 600,000 Facebook fan pages and they showed that only 4% of these fan pages had 10,000 or more fans—and only 0.76% have 100,000 or more.
 You see, you really are not alone.

 Also, quantity does not necessarily mean quality.
 We are into the dog breeding business and industry, not the football business.
 We should not, yes, should not have hundreds of thousands of likes on our Page, it would tell everybody we are liked by the wrong audience.
 For example, Breeding Business’ Facebook Page has a little audience but they are hardcore breeders.
-It’s our choice to have less people who love us rather than many more people who don’t even care about dogs and just want cute puppy pictures to share.
+It’s our choice to have fewer people who love us rather than many more people who don’t even care about dogs and just want cute puppy pictures to share.

-Ready to start exploiting social medias?
+Ready to start exploiting social media?

 Don’t be the typical entrepreneur that discovers and learns about a new revolution a tad too late.